Scottykal12/orca/docs/binaries.md

 *   `log_file_path`: The path to the client's log file.
 *   `log_level`: The minimum log level to record (e.g., "info", "debug", "error").
 *   `workspace_dir` (optional): The directory where dispatched files will be saved and commands will be executed.
 If not specified, a directory named `orca-workspace` will be created next to the `orca-client` executable.
+*   `database_url`: The connection string for the MySQL database, used for storing and retrieving client-specific data.

 ### Functionality